Nonzero $\mathfrak{n}$-cohomology of Totally Degenerate Limit of Discrete Series representations: Introduction

 \subsection{Outline}

 We begin by defining the representations and cohomology groups of interest in section \ref{section: Notation}.
-We then introduce the root data constructions in section \ref{section: root system definitions}.
-We also included some proofs regarding these tools in Appendix \ref{section: Appendix}.
+We then consider the combinatorial constructions in section \ref{section: root system definitions}.

-Our main results are stated in sections \ref{section: Nonvanishing theorem} and \ref{section: Serre duality} where we give the nonvanishing result in theorem \ref{thm: dim Q} and Serre duality in theorem \ref{thm: Serre duality}.
+Our main results are stated in Sections \ref{subsection: Nonvanishing theorem} and \ref{subsection: Serre duality} where we give the nonvanishing result in Theorem \ref{thm: dim Q} and Serre duality in Theorem \ref{thm: Serre duality}.
 The specific degrees in which these cohomology groups occur in the case of unitary groups is given in section \ref{section: GGP applications}.
 We then relate our results to a cohomological obstruction of the nonvanishing of the period integrals occuring in the GGP conjectures.
+We conclude by defining a cohomological intertwining map for $SU(1,1)\subset SU(2,1)$ in Section \ref{section: low rank GGP}.